 A5: A Life Plan community (also known as a Continuing Care Retirement Community, or CCRC) is a model of senior living that provides people with degrees of support as they age, depending on their needs.
 Although a wide range of care and services are available to residents, it is not a medical facility.
 Life Plan communities differ from assisted living or medical care-based facilities in numerous ways.
 Residents in Life Plan communities join while they are able to live independently.
 Family members generally have little to no involvement in the decision to move to the community.
-Although residents may be downsizing from a single-family home, unit sizes are larger than that of assisted living.
-Overall, the focus of a Life Plan community is on providing residents with a new home and opportunities for a purposeful life rather than on care (although care is available as needed).
+Although residents may be downsizing from a single-family home, apartment sizes are larger than typically found in assisted living.
+Overall, the focus of a Life Plan community is on providing residents with a new home and opportunities for a purposeful life rather than on care, although care and services are available as needed.